Broome's Catalina WWII Flying Boat Wrecks

 To this day, the wrecks of some of the aircraft can be seen at very low tide at certain times of the year.

 We recommend you allow an hour to walk to out to the wrecks, and an hour to return to shore.
 Enclosed shoes are also recommended.
+This walk may be considered strenuous for some, so ensure you are always safe and fit enough to walk the distance in low tide and shallow water.

 The wrecks are protected under the Heritage of Western Australia Act 1990.
 Please do not disturb them, do not remove artefacts and do not walk on exposed structures.